• LAUNCH YOUR DREAM

 Books, yarn, software, gadgets – these are catnip to the QuickStart.
 She is powerless before them.

 Fortunately, I’ve got another personality that I can call on to modulate QuickStart when she’s about to go on a spending bender.
 Enter Strategic – one of the five strengths attributed to me by the Strengthsfinder 2.0 assessment.
-Where QuickStart is regular fount of ideas, Strategic excels at anticipating twists and turns and thinking ahead.
+Where QuickStart is a regular fountain of ideas, Strategic excels at anticipating twists and turns and thinking ahead.
 These two make a good pair.

 My inner Strategic came up with a plan to steer clear of impulsive spending.
 It’s a simple plan, just three small steps that even QuickStart can get behind.